mazasergaca/movie-villa/README.md

 ## Description

-Movie Villa is implemented in JS (already Typescript).
+Movie Villa is implemented in React (Typescript).
 The data is received through <a href="https://www.themoviedb.org/">https://www.themoviedb.org</a>, this is the best api for movies that I found.

 <p align="center"><img src="https://media.giphy.com/media/mQECAmYIGlsPIe2WFp/giphy.gif" width="80%"></p>